Just-Learning/just-learning.github.io/docs/learn-code/aws-associate-developer.md

 - `publish/subscribe`, **PUSH** notification to a **Topic**
 - publish to **HTTP, HTTPS, Email, Email-JSON, Amazon SQS, Application, AWS Lambda, SMS**
+- message can be customized for each protocol
 - publish **in order**, could result in **out of order** in subscriber side
 - subscriber: needs **confirm** the subscription or **unsubscribe** from a topic
 - pricing: pay as you go